Drgabi18/RDB/README.md

 ## Acknowledgements
 -# (for projects that are here on GitHub which I used, not auxiliary things like TCRF or TSR; and in the order that I used them)
+* BitesizeBird - For their [Danganronpa Modding Information](https://github.com/BitesizeBird/Danganronpa-Modding)
+* CaptainSwag101 - For creating [DRV3-Sharp](https://github.com/CaptainSwag101/DRV3-Sharp) which I used to extract files for the Super Dev Facts Pt 2 and DRV3 Chapter _test_ in the Unused Story Files video
+* [DanganBase](https://danganbase.neocities.org/)/jabbaimond - Effort in documenting other aspects which I took note and expanded upon in some parts
 * Liquid-S - For creating [DRAT](https://github.com/Liquid-S/Danganronpa-Another-Tool) which I used for repacking game files for the Sayaka Fun House joke
+* morgana-x - For creating [Danganronpa-Script-Dumps](https://github.com/morgana-x/Danganronpa-Script-Dumps) which is what lead to me making the Unused Story Files video; For creating [PakLib](https://github.com/morgana-x/PakLib) which was easier to use for unpacking; For continously updating [danganronpa-lin-compiler-v2](https://github.com/morgana-x/danganronpa-lin-compiler-v2) which is a better version than what I made and used it instead for diffing story files
+* shadow.nero - Helping me understand how the text renderer and debug text array work in-game... well in-code... as well as other interesting tidbits; also being cool and friendly.
+* Spiral Framework - For their efforts documenting the [OpCodes](https://github.com/SpiralFramework/Spiral) and many more formats the game uses, even if I sadly can't read Kotlin to know what it actually does.
 * vn-tools - For creating [danganronpa-tools](https://github.com/vn-tools/danganronpa-tools/) which I used `pak_archiver` and `wad_archiver` from in the initial first 2 episodes.
-* morgana-x - For creating [Danganronpa-Script-Dumps](https://github.com/morgana-x/Danganronpa-Script-Dumps) which is what lead to me making the Unused Story Files video; For creating [PakLib](https://github.com/morgana-x/PakLib) which was easier to use for unpacking.
-* shadow.nero - Helping me understand how the text renderer and debug text array work in-game... well in-code... as well as other interesting tidbits; also being cool and friendly.
-* CaptainSwag101 - For creating [DRV3-Sharp](https://github.com/CaptainSwag101/DRV3-Sharp) which I used to extract files for the Super Dev Facts Pt 2 and DRV3 Chapter test in Unused Story Files video
-* BitesizeBird - For their [Danganronpa Modding Information](https://github.com/BitesizeBird/Danganronpa-Modding)
-* Spiral Framework - For their efforts documenting the [OpCodes](https://github.com/SpiralFramework/Spiral)
 * You - yes, you! if you watched or commented <3

 Anyways, if you wanna see something fun in the first game, run `set {int}0x009f7e4c=0` (`0x00b3e4ee` in the 2nd game) in any 2D room.
 Have fun!